Where and How to Recycle

 Operational and Administrative Questions

-For Any Blue Toter or Gray Cart Issue:
+For Any Recycling Toter or Cardboard Cart Issue:

 What if I have a lot of cardboard to recycle and I don’t have a gray cart?

-- To address the tricky issue of contamination, the majority of recycling bins are being removed from common areas.
-Individuals are responsible for taking their recycling to the new centralized toter.
+• To address the tricky issue of contamination, the majority of old recycling bins are being removed from common areas.
+Individuals are responsible for taking their recycling to the new centralized toters.
 Your desk-side bins are still available for this purpose as well.

 How do I get a desk-side bin?